Top 18 Corporate Giving & Philanthropy Statistics [2026]

 Source: The GE Foundation

 Companies like General Electric have made a huge impact through their corporate giving programs.
-The amount of gifts GE matched in a single year goes to show how important matching gift programs are for nonprofits, and how essential it is to identify donors who may work for companies like them.
+The number of gifts GE matched in a single year (to a wide variety of organizations and missions, no less) underscores how important matching gift programs are for nonprofits and how essential it is to identify donors who work for companies like theirs.

 Source: Microsoft Corporate Responsibility